pangeacyber/authz-rag-webapp/README.md

      }
      ```

-  3. Share the Google Drive folder with the service account's email, granting it Editor access so it can query file permissions as needed.
+  3. Share the Google Drive folder with the service account's email - noted as `client_email` in the `credentials.json` file - granting it Editor access so it can query file permissions as needed.

 ## Setup